kevinmarindev/Infamous-Calculator/README.md

 ## Lessons Learned:

 This was my first full project.
-The calculator not only improved my design skills but also helped me fully grasp flexbox.
-On the programing side the project helped grasp the concept of encapsulation along with callbacks.
+The calculator not only improved my design skills but also helped me fully grasp flexbox and DOM manipulation.
+On the programing side, the project helped grasp the concept of encapsulation along with reinforcing the core javascripts concepts.